ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 // to new object also

-As the object’s prototype is independent from the constructor and its prototype property, theoretically and practically, the constructor after its main objective — creation of the object — can be removed.
-The object will continue to exist, referencing via [[Prototype]] to properties and methods added in the prototype via prototype property of the constructor:
+Since the prototype of an instance is independent from the constructor and the prototype property of the constructor, the constructor after its main purpose — creation of the object — can be removed.
+The prototype object will continue to exist, being referenced via the [[Prototype]] property:

 function A() {}